-CIS 116 Learning to Use the Microcomputer/3 Units
+CIS 116 Learning to Use the Microcomputer/3 Units Prerequisite: None.

 A study of the uses of the microcomputer in business today.
-Emphasis will be placed on how microcomputers work, using the operating system, common software applications, and office networking.
+Emphasis will be placed on how microcomputers work, using the operating system, common software applications, & office networking.

-CIS 131\ Teachers and the Apple/3 Units
+CIS 131\ Teachers and the Apple/3 Units Prerequisite: None.

-An introduction to and interaction with the Apple IIe computer for teachers: simple BASIC programming, terminology and commands; low resolution graphics; animation; word processing; Logo language and commands; and management of computers as an instructional and administrative tool.
+Designed for teachers, an introduction to and interaction with the Apple IIe computer.
+Includes: simple basic programming, terminology and commands; low resolution graphics; animation; word processing; Logo language & commands; & management of computers as an instructional and administrative tool.